-Saving Energy by Washing Clothes in Cold Water
+Saving Money and Energy by Washing Clothes in Cold Water

-We use Seventh Generation laundry detergent in our washer and noticed that the box suggested saving energy by using cold water for washing all clothes.
+We use Seventh Generation laundry detergent (Great for those with sensitive skin or allergies) in our washer and noticed that the box suggested saving energy by using cold water for washing all clothes.
 US Dept of Energy calculates that 90% of energy used in washing clothes goes toward heating the water.
 Save up to $60 a year by using cold water.
 If 70% of US households washed their clothes in cold water, we could provide energy 4.4 million households.
 In 2012 it was estimated that approximately 40% of homes washed their clothes cold water.

 The Seventh Generation FAQ’s do state that amount of sudsing is affected by temperature though.
 You might have to use warm water for those pesky stains like those from oil.
 So check your laundry detergent’s label to see if it is compatible with mostly cold water washing.